hect1k/mysql-optimisation/README.md

-# MySQL Performance Optimization Overview
+# MySQL Performance Optimization with Django

-This project demonstrates practical MySQL performance optimization strategies using a large synthetic dataset and complex queries.
-It showcases techniques for improving query execution time, data integrity, and overall efficiency in a transactional environment.
+This project demonstrates practical MySQL performance optimization strategies implemented through a single Django management command, using a large synthetic dataset and complex queries.
+It covers techniques to improve query execution time, data integrity, and overall efficiency in transactional environments.

 ---